22nd December 2022

 Cleansing your home with smoke is one of the most powerful rituals we can use to prepare for the rough nights.
 It cleanses, meshes, and energises our home.
 You could use some of the following herbs:

-You can also mix different herbs, buy mixtures, or just use a sandalwood incense stick.
-Sandelwood has strong cleansing powers and eliminates negative energies.
+You can mix different herbs, buy mixtures, or just use a sandalwood incense stick.
+Sandalwood is supposed to have strong cleansing powers and to eliminate negative energies.

 Tidy up and clean your home

-Note: Do not declutter or clear out anything.
-It brings bad luck.
-You can make a list of everything that has to go and take care of it after the rough nights.
+ATTENTION: However, to declutter or clear out anything during the rough nights is believed to bring bad luck.
+To be on the safe side ;-) you could make a list of everything that has to go and take care of it after the rough nights.

 What else to take care of